Jumpin-Josh/AudioMixer-and-Modules/README.md

 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/pictures/1_MixerPic.jpg "Inital Breadboard Layout") The [workstation](https://www.ericasynths.lv/edu-diy-labor/) i'm using lets me set up jack sockets, potentiometers, switches and buttons off the breadboard so I have more space.
 It also has a module that can act as an osiloscope, lissajous curve plotter, spectrum analyzer, voltmeter and even tuner.

 I cut out the three seperate outputs for now to simplify the wiring.
 I also swapped out the feedback resistor in the second amplifier for a 1M resistor so it has a gain of 10.
-Paired with the 250k potentiometer I put in place of the 20k, the mixer will always output a signal that can be distorted now.
+Paired with the 250k potentiometer I put in place of the 20k, the mixer will always output a signal that can be distorted.

 ### Wave Analysis
 Here are some highlights from my wave anylsis.